thr-consulting/imperium/docs/ServerModule.md

 ## schema
 *Used by the `@imperium/graphql` package.*

-An array of GraphQL strings that represent the server schema, usually imported from `.graphqls` files.
+An array of GraphQL schema that represent the server schema, usually imported from `.graphqls` files.

 ## schemaDirectives
 *Used by the `@imperium/graphql` package.*